avichalbadaya/ToyRobot/README.md

 3. Move a Robot in certain direction
 4. Rotate a Robot direction left or Right
 5. Api's support CORS (Cross-Origin Resource Sharing).
+6. Unit tests written to test basic functioniong of ToyRobot.

 ## Setup ##
 Install required python packages by downloading the source and running: